cover

 Earthworm Jim

+Earthworm Jim is a 1994 Genesis side-scrolling action platformer video game developed by Shiny Entertainment and released by Playmates Interactive Entertainment in the USA on October 27, 1994.
 A crow is chasing a worm named Jim, while in outer space Psy-Crow is chasing a renegade ship.
 The ship's captain has stolen an ultra-high-tech-indestructible-super-space-cyber-suit and Queen Slug-for-a-Butt has ordered Psy-Crow to get it, since it can make her more beautiful than Princess-What's-Her-Name.
 Psy-Crow blasts the captain and the suit falls to Planet Earth.
 Back on Earth, Jim wonders if he is finally safe when an ultra-high-tech-indestructible-super-space-cyber-suit lands on him.
 Luckily Jim rests in the neck ring of the suit.
 The space particles then begin interacting with Jim, causing a light-speed evolution.
 Jim soon realizes he is in control of the suit.
 Jim overhears the Queen's plans for the suit and decides to meet this Princess...
-Earthworm Jim is a 2D side-scrolling platformer with action elements where the player takes control of Jim, a worm wearing a spacesuit.
+The player takes control of Jim, a worm wearing a spacesuit.
 Jim can shoot enemies with his gun or use his body (the spacesuit's "head") in a variety of ways to overcome obstacles, such as whipping it at enemies, grappling hooks to swing from them, or making it spin very fast like a rotor to hover for a short time.
 While most of the game is made of standard platforming levels with a boss waiting at the end, some of the levels introduce different conditions than just reaching the end to complete them, like escorting a computer-controlled character and making sure they don't get hurt.
 Platforming levels are interspersed with some variations in gameplay as well, such as several space racing sequences or a bungie-jumping competition.

 Trailer: YouTube